ksu-cs-textbooks/cis400/content/1-object-orientation/05-uml/06-associations.md

 ![Realization in UML](/images/5.6.2.png)

 ### Generalization
 Generalization refers to extracting the shared parts from different classes to make a *general* base class of what they have in common.
 For C# this corresponds to _inheritance_.
 We call this a **strong is-a** relationship, because the class has all the same state and behavior as the base class.
-In UML, realization is indicated by a solid arrow in the direction of inheritance:
+In UML, generalization is indicated by a solid arrow in the direction of inheritance:

 ![Generalization in UML](/images/5.6.3.png)